-Carrots happen to be one of those standby staple vegetables everyone seems to have stashed somewhere in their fridge, but beyond serving as useful hummus dippers, what other creative ways can we make these vibrant orange veggies fun to eat?
+Carrots happen to be one of those standby staple vegetables everyone seems to have stashed somewhere in their fridge.
+But, beyond serving as useful hummus dippers, there’s not a whole lot of creative ways to enjoy this delicious vegetable.

-My solution was discovered on page 214 in Jamie Oliver’s Food Revolution Cookbook in the delicious form of honey roasted carrots in a bag.
+My solution was discovered in Jamie Oliver’s Food Revolution in the delicious form of honey roasted carrots.

-As a timely coincidence, Cherie and I made Jamie’s carrot dish on the same day our October 20th issue of TIME magazine arrived at the house, which featured Mark Bittman’s How to Eat Now: The Truth About Home Cooking article on the front cover.
-Both Bittman and Oliver make a strong case for why we need to bring cooking back home—for good health, good taste and even social perks!
+As a timely coincidence, I made Jamie’s carrot dish on the same day our TIME magazine arrived at the house.
+The magazine featured Mark Bittman’s How to Eat Now: The Truth About Home Cooking article on the front cover.
+Both Bittman and Oliver make a strong case for why we need to bring cooking back home.
+Not only for good health but for good taste and even social perks!

 As Bittman asks readers in his TIME magazine article, “Shouldn’t preparing–and consuming–food be a source of comfort, pride, health, well-being, relaxation, sociability?
 Something that connects us to other humans?”

 Encouraging Everyone to Get Back in the Kitchen

 And the entire purpose of Jamie’s Food Revolution Cookbook was to get people of ALL ages—including men, women and the kids— back in the kitchen cooking.
 Oliver’s goal with his cookbook was to encourage everyone to share and teach recipes with their friends and family.

 The whole concept of this cookbook is incredibly social.
 As stated in Oliver’s introduction, “Regardless of recessions and credit crunches, we all need to know how to cook simple, nutritious, economical, tasty and hearty food.
 Once we’ve got this knowledge we should pass it on through friends, family, and the workplace to keep that cycle of knowledge alive.”